 Preserving a strong financial position is critical to the long-term success of an insurance business.
-The Syndicate's net technical reserves have increased by \$387.1m, or 137.1%, to \$669.4m (2021: \$282.3m).
+The Syndicate's net technical reserves have increased by \$219.4m, or 32.8%, to \$888.8m (2022: \$669.4m).
 The Syndicate maintains appropriate loss reserves to cover its estimated future liabilities.
 Reserves are estimates that involve actuarial and statistical projections of the expected cost of the ultimate settlement and administration of claims.

-The reserving process is robust and managed by the Chief Risk Officer and Chief Actuary and under the oversight of the Reserving Committee.
+The reserving process is robust and managed by the Chief Risk Officer and Chief Actuary of Brit Syndicates Limited and under the oversight of the BSL Reserving Committee.
 Reserving estimates are prepared quarterly and are based on facts and circumstances then known, predictions of future developments, estimates of future trends in claims frequency and severity and other variable factors such as inflation.
 Movement in these reserves forms an integral element of our operating result.

 The Syndicate's reserving policy is to reserve to a best estimate and carry an explicit risk margin above that best estimate.
 Maintaining reserves is critical to safeguard future obligations to policyholders and the Syndicate's approach provides a secure foundation.
-It also provides a secure foundation for the pricing of new business which is particularly critical in a soft rating environment.
-The increase in current year reserves primarily reflects growth of the Syndicate.
+It also provides a sound basis for the pricing of new business which is particularly critical in a soft rating environment.
+The increase in current year reserves primarily reflects the short history of the syndicate relative to the long-term nature of claims payment patterns of the underlying classes of business in which we are engaged in.